 As I said, small talk is not my forte and I generally intrigue people or turn them off.
 FYI, that is bad news in a networking situation.
 Any situation, really… Likewise, I don’t like trying to get people to look at my work or see me as valuable – I like to think those things will speak for themselves when necessary.

 To illustrate, I went to a Travel Massive meet up the other night.
-While I was busy laughing and joking with some hilarious Greek man*, it was Tom who actually talked me up to someone looking to hire writers.
+While I was busy laughing and joking with some hilarious Greek man*, it was my partner who actually talked me up to someone looking to hire writers.
 I’m hiring him as my publicist.
 No, you can’t have him – he’s mine.

 Though I’ve been writing and blogging for many years, my blog as it appears now has only existed for about five months.
 Alyssa Writes doesn’t get thousands of page views a day, but people have told me that I’m a good writer…and I believe them.